What should I know about sharing links?

 - Black Freedom Struggle in the United States

-Use the URL converter to add the correct proxy prefix to the resource URL, or to reformat a link that includes the EZproxy information in the middle of the URL.
+Use the URL converter to add the correct proxy prefix to the resource URL, change one college's proxy prefix to another's, or reformat a link that includes the EZproxy information in the middle of the URL.

 - Choose the college of the student or employee you are assisting